-We will support our journey and enrich our experience through meditation practice, reflection and group sharing.
+We will support our journey and enrich our experience through meditation practice, reflection, and group sharing.
 On most days we will practice sitting and/or walking meditation, and throughout the trip we will process our experiences through dharma talks from Susie, and reflection and discussion within the group.
-The trip will culminate in an overnight trek to Bumdra monastery and the famous Taksang (Tiger's Nest) Monastery built directly into a vertical cliff.
+The trip will culminate in an overnight trek to Bumdra monastery and the famous Taktsang (Tiger's Nest) Monastery built directly into a vertical cliff.

-Our shared intention will be to be present to our experience, to be open and available to the people we meet and the places we visit, and use all that we experience to soften our hearts and open our minds.
+Our shared intention will be to be present to our experience, to be open and available to the people we meet and the places we visit and use all that we experience to soften our hearts and open our minds.
 At times, or for partial days, we will walk, sit, or explore in silence, but this will not be a traditional silent retreat.
 While an established meditation practice is not required, openness and willingness to participate with the group, and a desire for spiritual exploration as a part of travel is necessary.
+We will be encouraging you to take up a regular meditation practice prior to the trip and we will send you resources.